pal772/Visit-Bristol/README.md

 ### Content

   - The fonts used on this webiste was used from [google fonts](https://fonts.google.com/)
-  - The main arial view image of Bristol was taken from Yahoo Bristolimages.co.uk
+  - The main arial view image of Bristol was taken from 'Yahoo Bristolimages.co.uk'.
   - The restaurant images were taken from [open table](https://www.opentable.co.uk/)
   - Rest of the images were taken by me.
   - The instrctions on how to make an image slider were taken from [specific youtube tutorial](https://www.youtube.com/)